davesnx/query-json/README.md

 Aside from that, **query-json** doesn't have feature parity with **jq** which is ok at this point, but **jq** contains a ton of functionality that query-json misses and some of the **jq** operations aren't native, are builtin with the runtime.
 In order to do a proper comparision all of this above would need to take into consideration.

 The report shows that **query-json** is between 2x and 5x faster than **jq** in all operations tested and same speed (~1.1x) with huge files (> 100M).

-## Purpose

-The purposes of this project were mostly 2:

-- **Learn how to write a lexer/parser/compiler with the OCaml stack** using `menhir` and `sedlex` while trying to create a compiler with great error messages and possibly recoverability (currently _work in progress_).
-- **Create a CLI tool in Reason Native** and being able to distribute it as a binary, enjoy it's performance and try further with cross-compilation.

 ## Currently supported feature set: